wprender/cloudbreak-docs/docs/update.md

 # Update existing clusters

-If the Cloudbreak has been updated to `1.4.0` version then existing clusters that are provisioned by the previous `1.3.0` version needs to be updated to be still managable through Cloudbreak.
+If Cloudbreak has been updated to `1.4.0` version then existing clusters that are provisioned by the previous `1.3.0` version needs to be updated to be still managable through Cloudbreak.

 To update existing clusters from `1.3.0` to `1.4.0` version, run the following commands on the `cbgateway` node of the cluster: